Dai-Wenhan/dai-wenhan.github.io/blurbs.md

 - [**On Lusztig's Middle Extension of Perverse Sheaves**](./blurbs/MidExt.pdf). <br/>
  _A survey adapted from some seminar talk about Springer theory._
 - [**Local Shtukas and the Langlands Program**](./blurbs/LocalShtukas.pdf). <br/>
- _Notes for an introductory course by Oliver Taïbi at 2022 Summer School on the Langlands Program (IHES)._
+ _Notes for an introductory course by Jared Weinstein at 2022 Summer School on the Langlands Program (IHES)._
 - [**On the Local Langlands Conjectures for Reductive Groups over _p_-adic Fields**](). <br/>
  _In process._